leonweber/leonweber.github.io/content/about.md

 # About me
 {{< figure class="avatar" src="/picture.png" alt="avatar">}}

+I am a researcher at [MaiNLP](https://mainlp.github.io/) where I work with Barbara Plank on human-centric NLP.
+Currently, I am trying to figure out how human-in-the-loop approaches can be used to improve NLP models.
+I am also still interested in the application of NLP to the biomedical domain.

-I’m a 4th year PhD student at Humboldt University of Berlin and MDC Berlin.
+Before that I was a PhD student at Humboldt University of Berlin and MDC Berlin.
-My supervisors are Ulf Leser and Jana Wolf.
+Where I worked on biomedical NLP with Ulf Leser and Jana Wolf.
-I am interested in developing Machine Learning methods for extracting structured information from text.
-I am doing this mostly in the biomedical domain to build tools that may help to make sense of the enormous amount of research publications.
-I apply Machine Learning also to other problems in Biology and I am interested in approaches for computational reasoning.

-Before my starting my PhD in 2018, I completed my MSc and BSc in Computer Science at Humboldt University and Free University in Berlin.
+Before starting my PhD in 2018, I completed my MSc and BSc in Computer Science at Humboldt University and Free University in Berlin.
 I also hold a BA in Philosophy from Bamberg University.

 # Personal News

+* **Nov 2022** I joined [MaiNLP](https://mainlp.github.io/) as a researcher.
+I am looking forward to working with the team and to learn a lot about human-centric NLP.

 * **Apr 2022** We, the [BigScience](https://bigscience.huggingface.co) biomedical working group, are hosting a hackathon with the goal to bring all biomedical NLP datasets into a unified format.
 [Come join us!](https://hfbigbio.github.io)